lindasz9/ai-learning-journey/practice/01-Machine-Learning/answers/01-Supervised-Learning.md

 2. What are the types of supervised learning, and what do they mean?
 > There are two types of supervised learning: regression, where the target/label is a continuous numeric value, and there's classification, where the target/label is a categorical value/a class.

-3. How does these algorithms work?
+3. How do these algorithms work?
 When do we use them?
 What are some strengths and weaknesses?
 What do the attached concepts mean?

 Linear Regression
 > A regression algorithm, that finds a linear pattern (y = wx + b) between the input features and the target, and then makes predictions based on this linear model.
 We use it for simple, regression problems where there is a linear relationship between inputs and output.
 It's simple and easy to implement and to visualize, but it's sensitive to outliers and only works on linear data.